 - Microphone: Retractable omnidirectional boom mic

-The OmniPlay system allows the base station to handle three USB-C connections simultaneously, including a dedicated port for Xbox.
+The base station can handle three USB-C connections simultaneously, including a dedicated port for Xbox.
 With the addition of Bluetooth 5.3, you can theoretically connect up to six devices at once.
 A unique feature of the Omni is the ability to mix audio from two separate systems at the same time.
 Furthermore, if you use a Tidal subscription, the base station screen can display your current track information, adding a lovely touch of convenience.

 Battery Life and Software Customization

 Battery endurance has seen a respectable boost.
 While SteelSeries rates the headset for up to 60 hours across both batteries, real-world usage—specifically with ANC enabled and simultaneous 2.4 GHz and Bluetooth use—will see that number drop.
-In my testing, a single battery lasted between 15 and 20 hours.
+In testing, a single battery lasted between 15 and 20 hours.
 However, the fast charging capabilities are impressive; a mere 15-minute charge can provide over four hours of runtime.

 For users who want to fine-tune their audio, SteelSeries provides robust software options: